NHL

 The blockbuster idea: Jason Robertson to Pittsburgh in a deal centered around Erik Karlsson

-In an ideal world the Stars would simply keep Robertson and give him what he wants financially as he enters restricted free agency.
-But sports are rarely ideal, and the salary cap does exist.
-His potential contract demands, combined with Dallas' salary cap situation, have put him firmly on the trade block going into the summer.
 Even then, Dallas should be looking to move somebody else off the roster to make room for him.
-But that, combined with a $14 or $15 million per year contract, may not be something Dallas has an appetite in pursuing.
+But that, combined with a $14 or $15 million-per-year contract, may not be something it has an appetite for.
 So that gets the trade machine humming.

-Pittsburgh, meanwhile, is coming off a better-than-expected 2025-26 season that saw them return to the playoffs thanks to a big year from their veterans, some big breakout performances from some of their younger players and some shrewd offseason additions.
+Pittsburgh, meanwhile, is coming off a better-than-expected 2025-26 season that saw them return to the playoffs thanks to a big year from their veterans, some big breakout performances from some of their younger players, and some shrewd offseason additions.

-While the Penguins' may have overachieved, and perhaps even been a little ahead-of-schedule in their rebuild, they still need to find a way to add younger, impact players.
-Their farm system has improved rapidly over the past two years, but it is still lacking a potential STAR that can help be a centerpiece player when the likes of Sidney Crosby and Evgeni Malkin retire.
+Their farm system has improved rapidly over the past two years, but it still lacks a potential star who can be a centerpiece when the likes of Sidney Crosby and Evgeni Malkin retire.

-That is where they could potentially part with some of their veteran players that are not a part of the Crosby-Malkin-Kris Letang big three.
+That is where they could part with some of their veteran players that are not a part of the Crosby-Malkin-Kris Letang big three.

 Defenseman Erik Karlsson could be one of those players.

-He showed in 2025-26 that he can still play at an elite level.
+Karlsson is a right-shot defenseman, and he showed in 2025-26 that he can still play at an elite level.

 Rangers and Sharks Make a Top-5 Trade